google-research/discs/README.md

     * resnet
     * text_infilling (language model)

-Note that, for running energy-based models and combinotorial optimization problems, `data_root` in the model config should be set correctly.
-For the text infilling, additionally `bert_model` model config should point to the bert model.
+Note that, for running energy-based models, `data_path` and for combinotorial optimization problems, `data_root`, in the model config should be set.
+For the text infilling model, additional path of `bert_model` should be set.
 Further information on the data will be found in the following sections.

     ### Run an experiment locally